marktiddy/talent-finder/README.md

-# Getting Started with Create React App
+# About this App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+This project is designed for use in a developer environment.

+In order to represent real world data this app uses the Random User Generator API [https://randomuser.me/](https://randomuser.me/).
+Please see their site to view the object that is returned from an API request.
+We are specifying 10 uses for the purpose of this application

+### npm run server

+This will watch the db.json file and run a JSON server on port 5000 which you can use to make API requests.

+## To run the frontend

-### `yarn start`
+### 'yarn start'

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.